ingka-group/fastecho/api/core/README.md

 The service covers a lot of the basic setup like Env vars, (optional) database setup, validator, middlewares and running the service are abstracted away so that you don't have to think about it.

+The [ffp-planning-platform-go-service-template](https://github.com/ingka-group-digital/ffp-planning-platform-go-service-template) already leverages this functionality among other packages in ocp-go-utils so that you can start your business-logic development right away.

 Note that tracing is enabled only if the `OTEL_TRACING` env var is set to true.
 The service context is accessible from within each handler function to add tracing:

 ```go